freeorion/freeorion/default/python/README.md

 and that hooks gives you feedback much faster because they are run on developer machine.

-Hooks wok on all operating systems.
+Hooks work on all operating systems.
 You need to install them once.
-Hook will track config file and update himself in case of changes.
+Hook will track config file and update itself in case of changes.

-## First time setup
 - install git
 - install Python
 - [Install pre-commit](https://pre-commit.com/#install)